jonathanherber/Golang/README.md

 # Golang_api - MVC
-Using GORM with PostgresSQL and Docker.
+Using GORM with PostgreSQL and Docker.
 This is my first GoLang Project and has academic purpose only